 Social interaction helps ward off depression and stress, both of which can contribute to memory loss.
 Look for opportunities to get together with loved ones, friends and others — especially if you live alone.

 Limit distractions and don't do too many things at once.
-If you focus on the information that you're trying to retain, you'll be more likely to recall it later.
+If you focus on the information that you're trying to retain, you're more likely to recall it later.
 It might also help to connect what you're trying to retain to a favorite song or another familiar concept.

 Sleep plays an important role in helping you consolidate your memories, so you can recall them down the road.
 Make getting enough sleep a priority.
 Most adults need seven to nine hours of sleep a day.

 A healthy diet might be as good for your brain as it is for your heart.
 Eat fruits, vegetables and whole grains.
-Choose low-fat protein sources, such as fish, lean meat and skinless poultry.
+Choose low-fat protein sources, such as fish, beans and skinless poultry.
 What you drink counts, too.
 Too much alcohol can lead to confusion and memory loss.
+So can drug use.

-Follow your doctor's treatment recommendations for any chronic conditions, such as depression, high blood pressure, high cholesterol, diabetes, and kidney or thyroid problems.
+Follow your doctor's treatment recommendations for medical conditions, such as depression, high blood pressure, high cholesterol, diabetes, obesity and hearing loss.
 The better you take care of yourself, the better your memory is likely to be.
 In addition, review your medications with your doctor regularly.
 Various medications can affect memory.

 - Understanding memory loss: What to do when you have trouble remembering.
-National Institute on Aging. http://www.nia.nih.gov/alzheimers/publication/understanding-memory-loss.
-Accessed Oct.
-19, 2016.
+National Institute on Aging. https://www.nia.nih.gov/site-search/dW5kZXJzdGFuZGluZyBtZW1vcnkgbG9zcw%3D%3D s.
+Accessed Dec.
+20, 2018.

-- 2008 Physical Activity Guidelines for Americans summary.
-U.S. Department of Health and Human Services. https://health.gov/paguidelines/guidelines/summary.aspx.
-Accessed Oct.
-19, 2016.
+- Physical Activity Guidelines for Americans.
+2nd ed.
+U.S. Department of Health and Human Services. https://health.gov/paguidelines/second-edition.
+Accessed Dec.
+20, 2018.